The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

 \section{Results}

-We first present the estimates of the substitution parameters in the sector-level production function and confirm the robustness of the estimates.
-We then discuss the estimates of the aggregate elasticities of substitution.
-Finally, we evaluate the quantitative contributions of specific factor inputs to aggregate changes in the relative wages of, the relative demand for, and the share of income to different types of labor.
+This section begins by presenting the estimates of sectoral production function parameters and assessing the robustness of the estimates.
+It then reports the estimates of the aggregate elasticities of substitution and the quantitative contributions of factor inputs to the relative wages and income shares of the four types of labor.
+The section ends with findings on the effects of technological change.